georgewlkly/georgewlkly.github.io/_posts/2024-3-15-New-Homes.md

 In parallel, I decided to clean up this website.
 After several hours of struggling with Wordpress and my hosting company, I vented my frustration at it on a Slack channel and one of my friends asked why I'd moved off Jekyll onto Wordpress anyway.
 The original decision was based on a slightly better range of themes, but my friend was right.
 My relatively simple requirements and infrequent updates didn't really justify the increasing complexity of working with Wordpress.
 So over a couple of hours I last night, I moved everything over to Jekyll on Github Pages and made some tweaks to the base templates: there are a few things left to sort out, but other than waiting for DNS updates, it's been a pretty smooth process.

 Between the new office and the new site, it definitely feels like changing up a gear after the Easter break.
+Now to make the most of it.